 9. Water Bed Mattress

-Water bed mattresses are classic pieces of mattresses or beds filled with water.
-The beds exist in two types: hard sided and soft sided.
+Aqua bed mattresses are classic pieces of mattresses or beds filled with water.
+The beds exist in two types: hard-sided and soft-sided.

 - Not safe for children under the age of eight

 These Hybrid mattresses are mattresses that combine a steel coil support system with other types of foam in their construction.
 A hybrid mattress may incorporate one or more types of foam into its construction.

 They can also incorporate foam that contains gel.
 Hybrid mattresses offer a little of everything with their combinations of materials.
 They do so while maintaining the comfort levels of a classic innerspring mattress.

 - Based on an innerspring mattress